-Sending email is easy.
+Sending an email is easy.
 Reaching the intended recipient 100% of the time is a lot harder.
 Many businesses don’t take deliverability seriously until after they encounter a problem, by which stage the damage is already done.

-Consider this scenario: A note just popped up on your inbox from your VP of Engineering.
+Consider this scenario: A note just popped up in your inbox from your VP of Engineering.
 She just got the green light on a new project and will likely need a few engineering hires as soon as possible.

 Recruiting email deliverability

 If you use a low quality email list with unverified addresses and no tracked consent, then no matter how well crafted your subject lines and messages are, every time you send out an email you might be delivering a damaging blow to your sending reputation.
 Each blow that your reputation receives compromises your ability to deliver large scale campaigns, now and in the future.

 The name is a bit of a giveaway, but your “recruiting email deliverability” is an indication of how likely your email is to be delivered to your intended recipients’ inboxes.
 Good email deliverability is influenced by your sending reputation, how clean your distribution lists are, whether you are sending welcomed content, and much more.
 This all contributes to your “sender score”, or “sender reputation”.
 You can learn more about email deliverability from HubSpot and about assessing your own sender reputation from SendGrid.
 The greatest impact on your sender score is from hard bounces and spam complaints.

 When you send an email, there are many things that can prevent it from being delivered.
 The recipient’s mailbox can be full, or their email server could be having temporary issues and can’t deliver your email immediately.
 These emails will be returned as temporarily undeliverable, also known as a “soft bounce”.
 These are generally nothing to worry about, since the email addresses are valid and, under normal circumstances, there would be no deliverability issue with these contacts.
 You can try to re-send to these addresses at a later date.